 6. All or nothing thinking

 When you find yourself saying words like "always" or "never," it's going to make you feel worse.
 For example: "I always fail."
 You don't fail every single time.
 When you engage in this sort of black and white thinking, you're bound to feel bad about yourself.
 Instead of thinking that you constantly do something, remind yourself that everyone has moments where they're not proud of their behavior.
-Sometimes is a better word to use rather than always.

 7. Letting others define who you are